City Council

 Councilmember Dennis A. Mederos, District 4

-The City Council meets regularly on the first and third Tuesday of each month at 5:30 p.m. in the Council Chamber located at the Tulare Public Library at 491 North M Street.
+The City Council meets regularly on the first and third Tuesday of each month at 5:30 p.m. in the Council Chamber located at the Tulare Public Library at 491 North M Street in Tulare.
 There may be more or less meetings depending on current business.
-Special meetings are usually scheduled at a time just prior to the start of the regular meetings.
+Special meetings are usually scheduled at a time just prior to the start of the regular meetings or on days other than regular meetings.